sundowndev/phoneinfoga/docs/getting-started/scanners.md

 ## Local

 The local scan is probably the simplest scan of PhoneInfoga.
 By default, the tool statically parse the phone number and convert it to several formats, it also tries to recognize the country and the carrier.
-Those information are passed to all scanners in order to provide further analysis.
-The local scanner simply return those information to the end user so they can exploit it as well.
+This information are passed to all scanners in order to provide further analysis.
+The local scanner simply return those information to the end user, so they can exploit it as well.

 ??? info "Configuration"